alexscottmoore/Lorem-PHPsum/readme.md

 	'lorem' => 'true', 					// should we begin with "Lorem ipsum..."?
 	'periods' => 'true', 				// should we include periods between sentences?
 	'caps' => 'true', 					// should each sentence start with a capital letter?
-	'html' => 'true', 					// should we include <p> tags between paragraphs?
-	'nums' => 'false', 					// should we include random numbers in the output?
+	'html' => 'true', 					// should we include <p> tags between paragraphs? otherwise use tabs and line breaks 'nums' => 'false', 					// should we include random numbers in the output?
 	'specialChars' => 'false', 			// should we include special characters in the output?
 	'vowelSense' => 'true', 			// should each word look a little more Latin-like (with vowels between consonants)?